jotux/LaunchLib/readme.txt

-A simple library for flexible task scheduling.
+A simple library for general peripheral control of MSP430 Launchpad populated with MSP430G2553.

-Current code works in IAR for MSP43fx2xx.
+Current code works in IAR and CCS.

-To use register the function with CallbackRegister() and enabled it with CallbackMode(ptr, ENABLED).
-Make sure your timer is configured to 100microsecond period.
-If you change the timer period be sure to adjust the timing multipliers in global.h to match.